superpowr/powr_for_prestashop/README.md

-# powr_for_prestashop
+# POWr for Prestashop
-Add Forms, Galleries, Social Feeds, Countdown Timers, and much more to Prestashop!
+Add POWr Forms, Sliders, Galleries, Social Feeds, Countdown Timers, Ecommerce, and much more to Prestashop!

+### Click above on the folder for the POWr Plugin you'd like to install for detailed install instructions.